What is Book to Market Ratio?

 - Book Value of Equity = 0.56

-- It is very clear that the investors are valuing the company at $40 million while its net assets are actually worth $45 million.
-But it is not necessary that the stock is undervalued and one should not jump to this conclusion.
-The market value is sensitive to investor expectations with respect to future growth, company risk, expected payouts and etc. A lower growth expectation with low payouts or increased risk could justify this multiple.
+- It is very clear that the investors are valuing the company at $40 million, while its net assets are actually worth $45 million.
+But it is not necessary that the stock is undervalued, and one should not jump to this conclusion.
+The market value is sensitive to investor expectations with respect to future growth, company risk, expected payouts, etc. A lower growth expectation with low payouts or increased risk could justify this multiple.